-The stochastic experiments illustrated above assumed the presence of only a resistor connected in series to the main elements.
-However, inductive features can also be present in the EIS data.
-These inductances can be modeled by adding a ωL_0 term to the imaginary part of the impedance, see (5).
-While the HT of a constant is formally 0, the HT of ωL_0 is infinite.[31]
+The stochastic experiments illustrated above assumed that there was only one resistor in the series being connected to the main elements.
+However, inductive features could also be present in the EIS data.
+These inductances could be modeled by adding a ωL_0 term to the imaginary part of the impedance, see (5).
+While the HT of a constant is formally 0, the HT of ωL_0 is infinite.[32]
 Therefore, the inductance component needs to be subtracted from the impedance data at the regression stage and added later.
 This is a delicate issue that the BHT method can handle.
 We show that in Figure 8 (a), where an inductor is added to the circuit of Figure 2 (a), see Table 2 for the parameter values.
-Our framework can not only recover the imaginary part of the impedance, as shown in Figure 8 (b), but also reliably retrieve an HT of the data that matches the experiments well.
+Not only could our framework recover the imaginary part of the impedance, as shown in Figure 8 (b), but it also reliably retrieved an HT of the data that matched the experiments well.
 This consistency is shown in the prediction and residual plots in Figure 8 (c) and (d), respectively, and in all computed scores, see Table 3.
-One may also wonder how well the BHT does in retrieving the mean values of the circuit parameters, i.e., R{∞} and L_0 , as and in retrieving the $\sigma{n,exp}$ from θ .
+One may also wonder how well the BHT would do in retrieving the mean values of the circuit parameters, i.e., R{∞} and L_0 , as and in retrieving the $\sigma{n,exp}$ from θ .
 We tested that by carrying out 2000 stochastic experiments, for which the θ 's were obtained by maximizing the evidence.
 The resulting mean values of R{∞} and L_0 and the corresponding $\sigma_n = (\theta)1$ are shown in Figure 9 as a joint distribution plot.
 The values obtained deviate little from their externally assigned values, see Table 2, showing little correlation to one another.
-One important point to note is that, while using these point estimates does not comply with the Bayesian philosophy, we think it is important to highlight that the BHT methodology developed here consistently retrieves the ground truth of the studied synthetic experiments.
+One important point to note is that, while these point estimates did not comply with the Bayesian philosophy, we think it is important to highlight that the BHT methodology developed here consistently retrieves the ground truth of the studied synthetic experiments.

-As a last stochastic experiment, we wish to determine if the BHT can detect inconsistent impedance data.
-To this end, we use a circuit composed of two slightly different transfer functions for the real and imaginary parts.
+As a last stochastic experiment, we wished to determine if the BHT could detect inconsistent impedance data.
+To this end, we used a circuit composed of two slightly different transfer functions for the real and the imaginary parts.
 The actual model is shown in the last row of Table 1, and the parameters can be found in Table 2.
-The Nyquist plot of such an artificial impedance is shown in Figure 10 (a).
+The Nyquist plot of such an artificial impedance is shown in Figure S1 (a).
 In this specific case, the exact impedance is not a transfer function, and therefore, the HT is expected to detect that.
-In other words, if we perform HT on $Z{re}(\omega)$, we will not be able to obtain $Z{im}(\omega)$ and vice versa.
-The inconsistency of the data is not apparent if the real and imaginary parts of the EIS are regressed using the BHT, see Figure 10 (a) and (b).
-On the other hand, the HTs in Figure 11 (a) and (b) show a significant deviation from the experimental data.
-This discrepancy is even more evident if one looks at the residuals, which are bimodally distributed, see Figure 11 (c) and (d).
+In other words, if we performed HT on $Z{\rm re}(\omega)$, we would not be able to obtain $Z{\rm im}(\omega)$ and vice versa.
+The inconsistency of the data is not apparent if the real and the imaginary parts of the EIS are regressed using the BHT, see Figure S1 (a) and (b).
+On the other hand, the HTs in Figure S2 (a) and (b) show a significant deviation from the experimental data.
+This discrepancy is even more evident if one looks at the residuals, which are bimodally distributed, see Figure S2 (c) and (d).
 Further, all scores in Table 3 are lower than that of the previous synthetic experiments, indicating a decreased reliability and inconsistency in the data.